walmartlabs/thorax/README.md

 ### destroyed *destroyed ()*

 Triggered when the `destroy` method is called.
+Useful for implementing custom view cleanup behaviors.

 ### rendered *rendered ()*